 While glass side panels, clever vertical graphics card mounts, and whacky case designs all add to the allure of a standard gaming PC, wall-mounted PCs surely have to be the ultimate statement in PC art.
 Positioned for all to see, spread out wide and thin so every component is on display, they leave little room for error.
-That’s why we’re quite so impressed by Custom PC and Gaming Setup Facebook group member Michael Matney’s stunning wall-mounted gaming PC build.
+That’s why we’re quite so impressed by Michael Matney’s stunning wall-mounted gaming PC.

 The build consists of two custom-made wooden panels onto which all the components are mounted, with a rear panel for the twin radiators and water distribution blocks, and the front panel housing the motherboard and graphics card.
 In between the two panels and behind the second panel is space for the PSU and all the extra cabling.

-Showing the versatility of vinyl wrapping, the panels use the technique to create a swirling effect reminiscent of a faux river table.
-Ironically, the paneling itself is made from rather nice-looking laminated wood, rather than cheap chipboard or MDF, so would’ve looked rather nice if left plain, but the end result does look great too.
+Showing the versatility of vinyl wrapping, the panels use the technique to create a swirling effect.
+Ironically, the paneling itself is made from laminated wood, rather than cheap chipboard or MDF, so it would’ve looked good if left plain, but the end result looks great too.

 A notable feature of the build is that all the water-cooling piping is kept on the front of the panels, with none passing through to the back of the panels.
 This made the build potentially more difficult as passing the tubing through would’ve allowed Michael to make some quick, easy but potentially ugly tubing runs behind the panels, saving on a lot of extra tube bending and pipe run planning.